mitchty/orb/readme.md

-# orb.sh, about the easiest way to pick a ruby interpreter
+# orb.sh, the opinionated ruby/perl chooser

 Why not rbenv?